Neargye/nameof/doc/reference.md

 ## `NAMEOF_FULL`

-* Obtains simple (unqualified) full (with template suffix) name of variable, function, macro.
+* Obtains full (with template suffix) name of variable, function, macro.

 * Returns `nameof::cstring` - constexpr implementation of an string.
 Marked `constexpr` and `noexcept`.